Table of Contents

-If the volume of incoming water is not sufficient, the water cannot buildup in the bowl to cause the sliding piston to rise and close the bowl.
+If the volume of incoming water is not sufficient, the water cannot build up in the bowl to cause the sliding piston to rise and close the bowl.

 Insufficient operating water volume prevents the centrifuge bowl from closing.
 The bowl’s failure to close leads to the process fluid exiting the bowl through the sludge outlet, which is undesirable.

-Like the water flow-rate, the operating water pressure is equally essential for the self-cleaning centrifuge bowl’s functioning.
+Like the water flow rate, the operating water pressure is equally essential for the self-cleaning centrifuge bowl’s functioning.

 If the bowl closing water pressure is below the required pressure, the bowl will not close properly.
-This failure to close will result in the process-fluid exiting the centrifuge through the sludge outlet.
+This failure to close will result in the process fluid exiting the centrifuge through the sludge outlet.

-In case the closing water pressure is too high, the water can inadvertently enter the opening water chamber and cause the bowl to open.
+If the closing water pressure is too high, the water can inadvertently enter the opening water chamber and cause the bowl to open.
 This opening of the bowl is unintentional and will cause process fluid loss through the sludge outlet.

 Given that the operating water is close to the process fluid chamber, the operating water temperature affects the process fluid directly.
 The effects of operating water temperature are primarily related to the heat loss of the process fluid from cold operating water.